Fibrations by Lagrangian tori for maximal Calabi-Yau degenerations and beyond: Introduction

-In the maximal Calabi--Yau degeneration case we can take a model with $X_{I}^{\circ}\cong \C^{*}$, see Proposition \ref{prop:model}\ref{item:sk_P1}, and we have a canonical choice of Morse functions $h_{I}$ with no critical points, see Remark \ref{rem:canonical_choice}.
-With this choice, the map $\ll$ becomes an honest Lagrangian fibration over a smooth manifold $E_{\cS}$, which agrees with the one described at the beginning of the introduction.
-Pulling back the Lagrangian fibration $\ll$ by the symplectic connection associated with $\omega_{q}^{\epsilon}$ for every $q\in (0,1]$, one gets Theorem~\ref{theo:CY}\ref{item:CY_Lagrangian}, see Proposition \ref{prop:Lagranian-at-positive-radius}.
+In the maximal Calabi--Yau degeneration case we can take a model with $X_{I}^{\circ}\cong \C^{*}$, see Proposition \ref{prop:model}\ref{item:sk_P1}, so we have a canonical choice of Morse functions $h_{I}$ with no critical points; namely the absolute value of a complex coordinate.
+With this choice, the map $\ll$ becomes a Lagrangian fibration without singularities, over a smooth manifold $E_{\cS}$, which agrees with the one described at the beginning of the introduction.
+Pulling it back by the symplectic connection associated with $\omega_{q}^{\epsilon}$ for every $q\in (0,1]$, one gets Theorem~\ref{theo:CY}\ref{item:CY_Lagrangian}, see Proposition \ref{prop:Lagranian-at-positive-radius}.
 Moreover, just like in the semi-flat model, after a suitable rescaling we see that the above Lagrangian tori collapse as $z\rightarrow 0$, both with respect to the metric, and to the Calabi--Yau volume.
 This implies the Gromov--Hausdorff convergence and volume filling, claimed in Theorem \ref{theo:CY}\ref{item:CY_GH} and \ref{theo:CY_af}\ref{item:CY_Lagrangian_volume}.
 We prove these results in Propositions \ref{prop:GH} and \ref{prop:volume}, respectively.

+The main results of the article (Theorems \ref{theo:CY}, \ref{theo:CY_af} and \ref{theo:general}) are formulated in an \enquote{existential} way, so their conclusions hold regardless of the choices made within our constructions.
+The relevance of these choices is emphasized throughout the article, see in particular Remarks \ref{rem:new_set}, \ref{rem:canonical_choice}, and \ref{rem:canonical_choice-positive-radius}.
+In the short Section~\ref{sec:choices} at the end of the paper a synoptic explanation of all choices is provided.

 \paragraph{Acknowledgments} This work grew during visits of the first author to IMPAN, Warsaw, the second author to BCAM, Bilbao, and both authors to R\'enyi Institute, Budapest and CIRM, Marseille.
 We are grateful to each of these institutions for hospitality and excellent working conditions.
-We would also like to thank Duco van Straten and Valentino Tosatti for inspiring conversations.
+We would also like to thank Duco van Straten and Valentino Tosatti for inspiring conversations, and the referee for valuable comments which improved the quality of the article.